esek13L/MovieCatalogue/README.md

 7. SwipeRefreshLayout to refresh the data
 8. Progressbar as an indicator loading
-9. Room as an database to CRUD list of favorite movie and tvshow 10.Stackwidget
+9. Room as an database to CRUD list of favorite movie and tvshow
+10. Stackwidget
-11.Notification Channel to support Notification on Android O and above 12.Content provider to show list of favorited movie in Consumer application
+11. Notification Channel to support Notification on Android O and above
+12. Content provider to show list of favorited movie in Consumer application

 ## Reminder
 Please use this as a reference for your journey in MADE Dicoding, Cheers